xpack/arm-linux-files/HOW-TO-BUILD.md

 ## Ubuntu install default selections

-During the install, the default selections were used.
+During the install, for these reference images the default selections were used.
+You can customise them for your own needs.

 - Language: English
 - Country: United States
 - Hostname: `ubu19-arm64` <--- (`ubu16-arm64`; `ubu16-armhf` for 32-bit)
-- Archive mirror country: United States
+- Archive mirror country: United States <--- you may enter your favourite
 	- us.ports.ubuntu.com
 - HTTP proxy: (none)
 - ... crunching silently for a few minutes, be patient ...